SAP/luigi/docs/luigi-client-api.md

 #### navigateToIntent

 Offers an alternative way of navigating with intents.
-This involves specifying a semanticSlug and an object containing parameters.
+This involves specifying a semanticSlug and an object containing parameters, if any.
 This method internally generates a URL of the form `#?intent=<semantic object>-<action>?<param_name>=<param_value>` through the given input arguments.
 This then follows a call to the original `linkManager.navigate(...)` function.
 Conequently the following calls shall have the exact same effect: